-How time flies!
-It is now almost 10 years since the introduction of The EPC (energy performance certificate).
+It is now almost than 13 years since the introduction of The EPC (energy performance certificate).

 It was on the 1st October 2008 that the EPC had to be displayed with any property either for sale or rent.
 I remember at that time there was a huge drive to get properties rated.

-This means that next year as properties become available for rent, many that had the EPC done at the start of the scheme will need to have their EPC re-done due to the 10-year renewal obligation.
+The Energy Performance Certificate lasts for 10 years and as properties become available either for rent, or to sell many that had the EPC done at the start of the scheme will need to have their EPC re-done due to the 10-year renewal obligation.

-The certificate does include ways in which to improve a properties energy efficiency and also shows the current energy efficiency of the dwelling.
+The certificate does include advice on ways in which to improve a property’s energy efficiency and also shows the current energy efficiency of the dwelling.
 This also includes its impact on the environment together with ways of improving its efficiency.
 This in fact benefits whoever is going to be living in the property due to the savings on energy bills.

 A sliding scale from A to G is shown on the certificate, together with the energy rating of the particular property.
 It is highlighted with suggestions to improve the rating, for example; low energy light bulbs.